 - low milk supply,

 - desire to stop breastfeeding before a particular time (typically age 1),

-- nighttime feedings, which result in lack of sleep and exhaustion,
+- nighttime feedings or dream feedings, which result in lack of sleep and exhaustion,

 - self-weaning before age 1,